softworkz/emby-wiki/Library-items.md

 This is a friendly version of MediaType that can be used for display purposes, if desired.

 ### ImageTags
 This will tell you what images are available for an item.
+See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

 ### IndexNumber
 This serves different purposes depending on the type of item.
 For episodes this is the episode number.
 For seasons, this is the season number.
 For audio files, this is the track number.